chakrabar/chakrabar.github.io/_posts/articles/2018-05-04-neo4j-graph-database-1.md

 Neo4j runs on all major platforms viz.
 Windows, Linux & macOS etc. For all the platforms, it (we'll see the community edition here) supports running as a command-line application as well as an installed service.
 For Windows systems, it also offers a simple GUI module.
 Let's quickly install it as service on a Windows system, with the zip package.
 Alternatively, you can also run the exe from the same page below.

 1. See the options [here](https://neo4j.com/download/) or directly download the zip for Windows [here](https://neo4j.com/download/other-releases/#releases)
-2. Before installation, install JRE 8 from [here](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)
+2. Before installation, install JRE 8 from [here](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
+Remember, you may have to set the `JAVA_HOME` environment variable in Windows, to the bin of installed JRE.
 3. Extract the contents of the zip from _"neo4j-{version}-{platform}.zip\{platform}-{version}"_ in a directory with access, e.g. `C:\neo4j`
 4. Open command-prompt in the _"bin"_ directory with admin access
 5. Run `neo4j install-service` to install neo4j as service